adeelbarki/flask_python_blog_application/README.md

 This project is developed in flask and python.
 It is a blog application created for software blogs from different authors.

-Clone this project and run this command in terminal
+Clone the project and run this command in terminal

 `$ python run.py`